Find insurance for your

 Study in Switzerland

-Swiss health insurance is mandatory for all residents within 3 months.
-Student plans from CHF 80–250/month.
-EU students may apply for exemption.
+Swiss health insurance (KVG) is mandatory for all residents within 3 months of arrival.
+Student premiums range CHF 200–450/month depending on canton and deductible.
+EU/EFTA students may apply for exemption.

 🇬🇧 UK & Ireland